 Our changing climate means that once-in-a-generation storm events can be expected to come around more frequently.
 That’s why, in collaboration with the City and the community, we’ve developed exceptional stormwater management plans, with no expected increase in stormwater volumes or pollutant loads over the current, undeveloped site.
 Furthermore, several of our stormwater mitigation measures have additional benefits.
 Green roofs, for example, not only control stormwater runoff and retention but also help insulate their buildings more efficiently.

 We believe that the development application, unanimously approved by The City of Annapolis’s Planning Commission. guarantees the sustainability of this beautiful site and meets the concerns of the local community.
 Residents and their visitors will enjoy strolling around our eco-friendly campus, secure in the knowledge that no future development will occur on the 175-acre site.
 Indeed, 124 of those acres will be held as a conservation easement to be enforced by the Scenic Rivers Land Trust.

 The Village at Providence Point will continue to work in cooperation with residents and the community at large to do our part in ensuring an environment that’s beautiful, functional, and sustainable.
-To learn more and get full overview of our community, register to attend one of our monthly Community 101 webinars, or contact us to schedule a personal appointment with one of our sales counselors.
+To learn more and get full overview of our community, join us for one of our upcoming events, or contact us to schedule a personal appointment with one of our sales counselors.